lnalborczyk/neurogam/docs/reference/testing_through_time.md

 - varying_smooth:

   Logical; should we include a varying smooth.
-Default is TRUE.
-If FALSE, we only include a varying intercept and slope.
+Default is `TRUE`.
+If `FALSE`, we only include a varying intercept and slope.

 - warmup: